dmitrivereshchagin/sprout/README.md

 # Sprout

-Simple DOM generator inspired by [Emmet] [e].
+Simple DOM generator inspired by [Emmet](http://emmet.io/).
 Dumb and fluent.

 ## Usage

-You can build your DOM from subtrees
+You can build your DOM from subtrees in the following way

 ```php
 $head = Sprout\root('head')